CholGen/bacpage-resources/Writerside/topics/Bioinformatics-Pipeline-Setup.md

 bioinformatics scripts.
 In order to follow these instructions (and load someone else’s compute environment on your computer), you’ll need to first install a piece of software that can read these instructions.

-There are a few different softwares that can be used to build environments. <control>Mamba</control> and
+There are a few different programs that can be used to build environments. <control>Mamba</control> and
 <control>Conda</control> are very common options.
 We will use Mamba because it tends to work faster
 than Conda, but if you are ever working with another set of instructions that uses Conda instead, know that you are doing something very similar!